COMs: Complexes of Oriented Matroids: Minors, fibers, and faces

-Let $E_0:=\{e\in E: X_e=0$ for all $X\in\covectors\}$ be the set of all \emph{coloops} $e$ from $E$.
-Condition (N0) expresses that there are no coloops, which is relevant for the identification of topes.
+Let $E_0:=\{e\in E: X_e=0$ for all $X\in\covectors\}$ be the set of all coloops.
+Condition (RN1) yields that $E_0=\varnothing$.
+The condition that there are no coloops is relevant for the identification of topes.
 Recall that a tope of $\covectors$ is any covector $X$ that is maximal with respect to the standard sign ordering defined above.
 In the presence of (C), the covector $X$ is a tope precisely when $X\circ Y = X$ for all $Y\in \covectors$, that is, for each $e\in E$ either $X_e\in \{\pm 1\}$ or $Y_e = 0$ for all $Y\in \covectors$.
-Then, in particular, if both (C) and (N0) hold, then the topes are exactly the covectors with full support $E$.
+In particular, if both (C) and $E_0=\varnothing$ hold, then the topes are exactly the covectors with full support $E$.
+Notice also that condition (N2) yields that there are no parallel elements.
+Consequently, simple systems do not contain coloops, parallel elements, and their topes are the covectors with full support (while semisimple systems satisfy the first and the third conditions).